95th Wheeling Park birthday kicks off with a bang

-Wheeling, WV (WTRF)-Wheeling Park is kicking off it’s in 95th birthday celebration tonight with a bang, and the fun has just begun!
+Wheeling, WV (WTRF) –Wheeling Park kicked off its 95th birthday celebration with a bang this week, and the fun has just begun!

 It’s the first Flashback Friday of many this summer.